-I'm a second year Ph.D. student at the University at Buffalo, where I study computer science and, specifically, caching and prefetching on mobile systems, with applications in robotics and computer vision.
+I'm a second year Ph.D. student at the University at Buffalo, where I study computer science and, specifically, mobile and edge systems for robotics and computer vision applications.

 Previously, I interned at Google, where I developed a machine learning model to inform prefetching decisions on Chrome.
 I was also a full time software engineer at edX for a year, where I worked on all the stacks on the "full stack" - from accessible front-end components and CSS-tinkering, to countless management commands and APIs in Python and Django, to devops and system administration for VEDA, edX's video encoding and delivery pipeline.